What is the best solution for an ERP implementation?

 There are other factors to consider outside of the project’s logistics when determining which ERP software is best for your organization.
 What works for one company may not work for another, regardless of how similar they are.
 Examine these details before making a decision:

 As in work and life, having a budget is important.
 Understanding your budget might guide you toward a specific ERP solution – perhaps your business can’t afford a high upfront cost.
-Choosing an on-premise solution that requires installing a physical server will have a higher upfront cost as opposed to a cloud solution that is paid for on a subscription-based plan and needs no infrastructure.
+Choosing an on-premise solution that requires installing a physical server will have a higher upfront cost as opposed to a cloud-based solution that is paid for on a subscription-based plan and needs no infrastructure.
 Additionally, the number of users your organization needs can affect the cost significantly.

 Some ERP systems aren’t necessarily industry-specific, but work better in certain industries.
 What solutions do your close competitors use?
 Is this solution optimized for your industry?
 How does it fix the pain points driving you to consider an ERP implementation?
 Each company is different, but understanding what works well for others within your industry can lead you to the best fit.

 Understand your ERP requirements.
 Some organizations will need customizations or alterations to their system.
 Larger enterprises that have subsidiaries or additional offices in other locations sometimes need to alter their software in order to make it work for their operations.
 While we don’t recommend making customizations, choose a software that is flexible should you require them.

-Technology is constantly evolving, and ERP is no different.
+Technology is constantly evolving, and ERP technology is no different.
 Trends such as cloud ERP, mobile, artificial intelligence (AI), machine learning, Internet of Things (IoT) and more are being integrated (if they haven’t already) into business tools for companies to run their solutions faster, better and smarter.
 Your organization may not want to use all of what is coming down the pike in terms of future capabilities but knowing what’s on the forefront will allow you to stay ahead of the curve.

 Best Practices for a Successful ERP Implementation